materialdigital/tensile-test-ontology/README.md

 ## Exemplary Dataset

 An exemplary dataset ([TTL](https://github.com/materialdigital/tensile-test-ontology/blob/main/tensile_test_data/S355_data_tto.ttl) and [RDF](https://github.com/materialdigital/tensile-test-ontology/blob/main/tensile_test_data/S355_data_tto.rdf) files) is provided in this repository ([data section](https://github.com/materialdigital/tensile-test-ontology/tree/main/tensile_test_data)) which resulted from mapping of typical tensile test data that was published in an open access [Zenodo repository](https://zenodo.org/record/6778336).
 For this data mapping procedure, a simple Python script was used in a Jupyter Notebook environment.
-This Jupyter Notebook script entitled [PMDCO_3_0_RDF_TTO_Data_Mapping](https://github.com/materialdigital/tensile-test-ontology/PMDCO_3_0_RDF_TTO_Data_Mapping.ipynb) can also be found in this repository.
+This Jupyter Notebook script entitled [PMDCO_3_0_TTO_Data_Mapping](https://github.com/materialdigital/tensile-test-ontology/blob/main/tensile_test_data/PMDCO_3_0_TTO_Data_Mapping.ipynb) can also be found in this repository as well as the data obtained from the test performances (frequently denoted as "raw data").

 ## Scientific Publication